Updated June 2, 2023

 The Project Management Institute (PMI) is a world-renowned and recognized organization instituted for the promotion and induction of project management skills and professionals across the globe.
-This institute churns out high profile project managers with a view to empowering projects and organizations with standard project management best practices.
-Founded in 1969, PMI got the world together to recognize industry best practices to be followed across businesses, with a world view of helping such organizations to bring out the best with regard to their processes and functioning.
+This institute churns out high-profile project managers to empower projects and organizations with standard project management best practices.
+Founded in 1969, PMI got the world together to recognize industry best practices to be followed across businesses, with a world view of helping such organizations to bring out the best concerning their processes and functioning.

-With PMI gaining accolades for their work and standardizations, it started offering certification courses such as the Project Management Professional (PMP) and Certified Associate in Project Management (CAPM) in the years 1984 and 2003 respectively.
-These CAPM vs PMP certification courses gathered a huge chunk of manager aspirants to come together and be part of a unique learning experience.
-As these exams gained popularity, so did the wave of adoption of best practices and methodologies swamped businesses and organizations.
-Individuals would study hard and gain a lot of exposure to these courses and bring about great improvements in the business outputs.
+With PMI gaining accolades for its work and standardizations, it started offering certification courses such as the Project Management Professional (PMP) and Certified Associate in Project Management (CAPM) in 1984 and 2003, respectively.
+This CAPM vs PMP certification course gathered a huge chunk of manager aspirants to come together and be part of a unique learning experience.
+As these exams gained popularity, so did the wave of adoption of best practices and methodologies that swamped businesses and organizations.
+Individuals would study hard, gain much exposure to these courses, and greatly improve their business outputs.

-These changes sparked a whole new era of competitiveness among organizations and CAPM vs PMP certification were at the forefront of them.
-So, in this article CAPM vs PMP, we will dive into learning a little bit more about this two CAPM vs PMP competitive exams and help you find the best one!
+These changes sparked a new era of competitiveness among organizations, and CAPM vs PMP certification was at the forefront.
+So, in this article, CAPM vs PMP, we will learn a little more about this two CAPM vs PMP competitive exams and help you find the best one!

 This article on CAPM vs PMP is structured as below:-

 - All About Project Management

 - Why Do You Need a CAPM vs PMP Certification?

 - CAPM vs PMP Certification Infographics

 - What is CAPM?

 All About Project Management